-You need to complete a pension online application via the Secure Online Portal.
+Your financial adviser needs to complete a Pension online application on your behalf via the Secure Online Portal.

 If you are transferring from an existing Accumulation Account to start a new Pension Account, a completed Superannuation to pension or TTR pension form is required, which is available from the Secure Online Portal.